Citadis Spirit: Vehicle issues

 On July 2, 2020, cracks were found on two wheels of a vehicle during routine maintenance activities.
 A subsequent inspection of all vehicles found two more wheels with cracks, for a total of four across three different vehicles.
 As a result, half of the fleet is currently kept out of service each day so that every wheel on each vehicle can be inspected before the vehicle can be put back into service.
 On July 10, 2020, the Transportation Safety Board of Canada (TSB) launched an independent investigation into the matter.
 On September 16, 2020, the City announced that Alstom had determined that the root cause of the issue was an improperly aligned screw that caused stress on the wheel, resulting in the cracks.
 Alstom said it would replace every wheel in the fleet by early 2021.
 The TSB's independent investigation continued at that time.
 As of August 3, 2021, the wheels on 32 vehicles had been replaced.

 On August 8, 2021, an out-of-service train partially derailed when a single wheel came off of the tracks after crossing a switch.
 All vehicles were pulled from service the following day pending a root-cause investigation.
 The TSB, again, deployed investigators to assess the incident; it did not, however, launch a formal investigation.
 The initial findings by RTG suggested that a fault within the axle–bearing assembly was potentially the cause of the derailment.

 On July 23, 2022, all trains that had travelled more than 175000 km were pulled out of service for additional inspections after an inspection found a failure in one of the wheel hub assemblies.
 A transit advocacy group, Ottawa Transit Riders, said having another major issue less than three years after the system launched "raises some concerns".

 On July 17, 2023, all train service was suspended due to another bearing issue that was discovered during a routine inspection.

+On January 21, 2026, a spalling issues was discovered in the cartridge-bearing assemblies, causing OC Transpo to withdraw all trains with axles that have more than 100000 km of use from service for maintenance.